Black Mold in Air Conditioners

 4. Minimize Humidity Levels In Your Home

 Black mold thrives in humid environments.
-So, ensuring your home humidity levels remain at a certain threshold is key to preventing mold growth in your AC system.
+So, ensuring your home humidity levels remain at a certain threshold is key to preventing mold growth in your AC unit.
 According to most experts, always maintain a humidity level of between 30% and 50%.

 For best results, consider using a stand-alone dehumidifier.
 You can get a dehumidifier in multiple variants, from whole-house ones to portable ones.